centreon/centreon-engine/doc/user/configuration/advanced/service_and_host_check_scheduling.rst

 ====================

-As discussed above, the inter-check delay helps to equalize the load that Icinga imposes on the local host.
+As discussed above, the inter-check delay helps to equalize the load that Centreon Engine imposes on the local host.
 What about remote hosts?
 Is it necessary to equalize load on remote hosts?
 Why?
 Yes, it is important and yes, Centreon Engine can help out with this.
 If you monitor a large number of services on a remote host and the checks were not spread out, the remote host might think that it was the victim of a SYN attack if there were a lot of open connections on the same port.
 Plus, attempting to equalize the load on hosts is just a nice thing to do ...

 By giving a value to the :ref:`service_interleave_factor <main_cfg_opt_service_interleave_factor>`